open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 If only IP address is available, it should be populated on `server.nat.address` and `server.address` SHOULD NOT be set.
 Reverse DNS lookup SHOULD NOT be used to obtain DNS name.

-If `network.transport` is `"pipe"`, the absolute path to the file representing it should be used as `server.address`.
+If `net.transport` is `"pipe"`, the absolute path to the file representing it should be used as `server.address`.
 If there is no such file (e.g., anonymous pipe), the name should explicitly be set to the empty string to distinguish it from the case where the name is just unknown or not covered by the instrumentation.